Skip to main content

 Why this exists

 This project was built for people who can't easily get outside — because of chronic illness, disability, recovery, or circumstance.
-Spending time with nature, even through a screen, seems to help.
-We wanted to make that easier.
+We know that spending time with nature is good for mental health, and we want to make nature accessible to all.
+It makes sense that this benefit could be obtained through a screen.

-It's also a research study.
+We'd like to prove that live streams of hummingbirds and art creation also have health benefits.
+So, we have a research study attached to this freely offered website.
 If you sign up, you can complete a one-time anonymous survey about whether watching helps you.
 Your answers are never linked to your account — anonymity is built into the database itself.